Zaphodious/proompt/README.md

 # Usage

 The command accepts several arguments.
-The -i, -c, and -t flags are one-time, while any number of -s (Section) flags can be passed in and are what make up the prompt's content.
+The -i, -c, -g, and -t flags are one-time, while any number of -s (Section) and --git-s (Git Section) flags can be passed in and are what make up the prompt's content.

 Colors are accepted in six-digit hex format (eg. ff00aa, f76c59, 07102e),